charlesesaballe/data-mining/pattern-discovery/README.md

 1. Run `sbt "run-main org.isorokoumov.pdiscovery.nlp.Reuters21578NER"`
 which will generate named entities for articles from reuters21578.
-2. Start R in directory `rscripts` and call `source("apriori.R")` which uses `arules` package OR alternatively use `sbt "run-main org.isorokoumov.pdiscovery.itemset.Apriori"` (Scala implementation also counts Kulczycki and IR for each association rule it produces).
+2. Start R in directory `rscripts` and call `source("apriori.R")` which uses `arules` package OR alternatively use `sbt "run-main org.isorokoumov.pdiscovery.itemset.AprioriReuters21578"` (Scala implementation also counts Kulczycki and IR for each association rule it produces).

 #### SPADE or GSP on sentences as sequences of words from Reuters-21578